-In this sections, you can also manage Canonical page versions, 301 Redirects, set Sitemap Priority, and enable/disable Automatic Linking in a post (if you don’t see this option, you can enable it in SmartCrawl > Advanced Tools).
+In this section, you can also manage canonical page versions, 301 redirects, set sitemap priority, and enable or disable automatic linking in a post (if you don’t see this option, you can enable it in SmartCrawl > Advanced Tools).

 A readability score is not inherently good or bad.
 Simply put, it is the level you aspire to in any given piece of content based on the audience you are writing it for.

-SEO readability checks analyze user posts or pages, and indicate what can be done to make them more readable.
-The ability to test that within a number of different languages is huge.
+SEO readability checks analyze user posts or pages and indicate what can be done to make them more readable.
+The ability to test that across a number of different languages is huge.

 Try the SmartCrawl plugin today and get the simple but powerful Multilingual Language Support features, along with a stellar suite of SEO optimizations.
-You can take our full membership for a spin with a free trial, which includes all 11 of our Pro Plugins, Free Migration Assistance, 24/7 Expert Live Support (for ALL things WordPress), plus a lot more.
+You can take our full membership for a spin with a free trial, which includes all 11 of our pro plugins, free migration assistance, 24/7 expert live support (for all things WordPress), and a lot more.

 Knowing readability level helps users publish content that is more SEO-friendly, engaging, and accessible to a wider audience—therefore potentially performing better and ranking higher.